 This is exactly the moment when to use AI in testing.

-Among the benefits of AI testing are ongoing scanning, understanding behavioral patterns of both sides (the app-the user), generation of relevant test suites, and refining current stash if any tests go wrong.
+Among the benefits of AI QA testing are ongoing scanning, generation of relevant test suites, and automated refinements when tests fail.

 This helps to save time, money, and some nerves.